A-N-M-Noor/LazyGo_WRO2025/README.md

    - The top cover also mounts the LiDAR and camera pan servo.

 #### **Step-by-step assembly:**
 Assembly of the robot is simple as it is built from the bottom up.
-The first layer can be assembled first with al the components it holds and the wheels installed.
-Adding the standoff to the bottom layer - we can continue to the second layer, which should be partly pre-asssembled with the motor driver at the bottom and the buck converter + Raspberry Pi 5 mounted at the top.
+The first layer can be assembled first with all the components it holds and the wheels installed.
+Adding the standoff to the bottom layer - we can continue to the second layer, which should be partly pre-assembled with the motor driver at the bottom and the buck converter + Raspberry Pi 5 mounted at the top.
 At this point, partial wiring can be done between the first and second layer.
-Then, the PCB  is assenbled at the top with 30mm standoffs.
+Then, the PCB is assembled at the top with 30mm standoffs.
 Upon connecting all the cables to the PCBs using JST connectors, the top cover is mounted with preinstalled LiDAR.
-The camera pan servo should be pre-inserted into the top cover with its dedicated wire routing slow.
+The camera pan servo should be pre-inserted into the top cover with its dedicated wire routing slot.
 Then, everything can be closed off with appropriate wiring through the wiring holes/slots.
 We recommend checking out our complete 3D model if you get stuck at any step:

 ### The 25GA370 Motor

 We initially wanted to use a 20GA motor for the best balance between torque, speed, and size from our experience.
 However, after our first 20GA sized motor from China refused to stop working, we had to resort to the more commonly and locally available 25GA motor.

 The motor provides sufficient torque at slow speeds with decent maximum speeds.
-The encoder, with it's roughly 1870 ticks per meter precision, does a great job at measuring robot precision at millimeter level accuracy.
+The encoder, with its roughly 1870 ticks per meter precision, does a great job at measuring robot precision at millimeter level accuracy.

 ### Servo Selection:
 Since we are using two servos in our system, we decided to use the same servo for both mechanism to allow for less individual part count.
 The PS-1171mg was an excellent choice, available in the Bangladeshi local market.
 Its metal gears give us peace of mind, and 0.17s/deg movement speed was adequate for our robot.